apamit11/Mailing-System/README.md

 # Mailing-System
-This repo Contain my Project on Mailling System by using php, jsp, Ajax and JQuery.
+This repo Contain my Project on Mailling System by using php, Ajax and JQuery.